webpack/webpack.js.org/content/concepts/modules.md

   - TheLarkInn
 ---

-?> everything is a module with dependencies, module tree, module resolution, static build and restrictions

 In [modular programming](https://en.wikipedia.org/wiki/Modular_programming), developers break programs up into discrete chunks of functionality called a _module_.

 Each module has a smaller surface area than a full program, making verification, debugging, and testing trivial.